pomerium/documentation/content/docs/internals/glossary.md

 ## Device Identity

-Confirms the security posture of a user’s device.
+Confirms the security posture of a user's device.
 Pomerium can check secure enclaves, certificates, or MDM signals to ensure only known, compliant devices can reach protected resources.

 ## East-west Traffic